martinos/view_server/README.md

     gem install view_server

-Then on the irb console on the remote server:
+Now that your setup is complete.
+You can use view data from the remote server.
+Open a irb console on the remote server and try this:

     require 'view_server'